Royalty Free Video Clips: Awesome Resource

 If your video clips are crummy, the fact that your script is fantastic probably won’t make up for it.

 So, where do you get quality elements that don’t cost a fortune?
-When it comes to stock video footage, I often get them from Footage Firm.
+When it comes to royalty free stock video footage, I often get them from Footage Firm.

-I made this video for a client who is an Oklahoma clinical psychologist.
-(Notice that keyword-rich back link I just gave him.)
+I made this video for a client who is a clinical psychologist.
 Every single shot except two came from Footage Firm and their new collection of People Footage.
 The music also came from Footage Firm.

 Right now, you can get this entire collection of people shots FREE, just pay shipping and handling.
 That’s only $8.41 per disc.